LNAK10072U Global Environmental Governance

 Type of assessment details

-Oral examination, 25 minute including assessment.
-No preparation time.
-The exam starts with a five minutes individual presentation of the obligatory written assignment, and relate to all the curriculum.
+The exam starts with a five minutes individual presentation of the student’s choice of topic in the curriculum, and relate to learning outcomes.

 Aid